softinio/softinio.com/content/post/announcing-sfbayareatech.md

 +++
-title = "Life changes and announcing SFBayAreaTech" date = 2018-08-10T07:29:10-07:00 draft = false
-keywords = ["sfbayareatech", "slack", "community", "san francisco", "bay area", "california"] description = "Me and family moved, I changed jobs and announcing SFBayAreaTech a slack community for anyone working in tech who are based in the San Francisco Bay Area California" tags = ["general", "sfbayareatech"] categories = ["general"] lastmod = 2018-08-10T07:29:10-07:00
+title = "Life changes and announcing SFBayAreaTech" date = 2018-08-10T07:29:10-07:00 description = "Me and family moved, I changed jobs and announcing SFBayAreaTech a slack community for anyone working in tech who are based in the San Francisco Bay Area California" draft = false keywords = ["sfbayareatech", "slack", "community", "san francisco", "bay area", "california"] tags = ["sfbayareatechies"] categories = ["general"]
 +++

+#### Update: Since writing this blog, I have changed jobs and SFBayAreaTech has changed to <https://www.sfbayareatechies.com> ####

 2018 has been a fabulous year so far.
 Me and [family moved to the San Francisco bay area](https://www.rahmanian.xyz/post/goodbye-virginia-and-hello-san-fransisco-bay-area/) realizing my life long dream and our family goals.